Setting Smart View Options

 You can apply your sheet option selections to all sheets in the current workbook by clicking the Apply to All Sheets button at the bottom of the Options panel.

-You can also save sheet options as default options for any new content that you import from a data source.
-Once you set your required options in the Data, Members, and Formatting tabs, go to the Advanced tab and click Save Current Options as Default.
+To save options as default, first set your preferred options in the Data, Members, and Formatting tabs.
+Then, go to the Advanced tab and click Save Current Options as Default.